Grad

 2. Current curriculum vitae.

-3. Nominee’s Teaching Portfolio: maximum of 6 pages, double spaced, in a 12-point font with one-inch margins.
+3. Nominee’s Teaching Portfolio, including the required sections outlined below: maximum of 6 pages, double spaced, 12-point font, one-inch marging.

-1. Use a video clip for a collegiate level course or above to demonstrate how you have implemented key elements of your teaching philosophy and instructional design.
+1. Provide a link to a 10-minute video clip from a collegiate-level course that demonstrates your teaching in action along with a one-paragraph description explaining how this video is representative of your teaching philosophy and practices.
 A variety of teaching settings may be used for the video including but not limited to lecture, facilitated discussion, lab, etc. as appropriate to the course.
 The focus should be on activities that demonstrate exceptional or innovative instruction or student learning, such as student engagement, personalized learning, project-based learning, etc. For asynchronous online courses, a video presentation by the instructor of key engaged learning activities, or learning environments, would be an example of good evidence.
-Some graduate schools provide video production support for their nominees, which enables them to focus on their instructional demonstration.

 2. When recording class activity, pass around a sheet where all present students give their signed permission for the specific video(s) that will be shared with this award committee.
 The sheet(s) will not be included as part of the teaching portfolio.
 Submit sheet(s) as a separate document (item 4 below).